bit-bots/bitbots_main/bitbots_docs/docs/manual/tutorials/install_software_ros2.rst

     - Clone the code repository with: ``git clone git@github.com:bit-bots/bitbots_meta.git`` Confirm the host key by typing ``yes``, if asked.
     - Move into the newly created directory with: ``cd bitbots_meta``
-    - Clone all sub-repositories and other files by running: ``make install`
+    - Clone all sub-repositories and other files by running: ``make install`` This will take a while, as it downloads all the code and other files from our repositories and additionally installs all missing dependencies (using rosdep and pip).
+      Finally, it will register pre-commit hooks (automatic code-formatting and warnings), which will be run every time you commit code to our repositories.
+    - *Only for Bit-Bots members*: To use the robot's cameras, also run the following command to download and install the Basler Pylon camera drivers: ``make basler``
+      Confirm the host key by typing ``yes``, if asked.

 **4. Setup colcon workspace**